 Adopting a Himalayan cat

 When adopting a Himalayan cat it is important to give them plenty of space and time to adjust to their new surroundings.
-Teach young children to respect him and not poke or prod him as he may have come from a quite home.
+Teach young children to respect him and not poke or prod him as he may have come from a quiet home.

 Make sure he always has access to hid safe space and a route to it if needed.
-If there are other pets in the house hold, he may already be used to dogs and such.
+If there are other pets in the household, he may already be used to dogs and such.